oliursahin/morphis/README.md

-morphis- an email client desinged for me
+morphis- an email client designed for me